HKU develops toolkit for European project T4R

 Intermediary layer

-Needless to say, it will not be a classic training with a syllabus in a classroom.
-Renger and Hoogendoorn are working on a toolkit based on ludodidactics, their own method for developing teaching based on game principles.
-Renger puts on the table a set of cards he previously made for the European project CYANOTYPES.
+Naturally, this won't be a classic training with just a syllabus in a classroom.
+Renger and Hoogendoorn are developing materials based on ludodidactics – their own method for designing education using game principles.
+Renger lays out a set of cards he created for the European project CYANOTYPES.
 Each card represents a different role.
-By giving everyone at the table a card and always passing it around after an agreed time, an issue is tackled from different perspectives and the division of roles becomes clear.
-Such a toolkit is now also being developed for T4R to learn how to discuss the interpretation and deployment of an LDT with multiple stakeholders.
+By giving each person at the table a card and rotating them after a set time, an issue is tackled from different perspectives and role distribution becomes clear.
+For T4R, they are working on a similarly diverse collection of learning materials to facilitate content-driven discussions with multiple stakeholders about the design and application of an LDT.

 Accelerating entry

-By doing this in the pilot projects as an exercise, an implementation process is being designed that other cities can benefit from.
-Renger: 'If Zwolle also wants a digital twin in the near future, the material we are developing should help them structure the process and make the right considerations at the very beginning.
-What do they do and what don't they do, do they start in the Lab phase or in the Arena?
-With the toolkits that we are developing in the pilots as we go along, we are working towards a system where cities will soon be able to get in quicker.'
+By testing this in the pilot projects, they are designing an implementation process that other cities will be able to benefit from in the future.
+Renger: “If Zwolle decides to develop a digital twin in the future, the materials we’re developing should help structure that process and ensure the right considerations are made from the start.
+What will they include, what will they exclude, will they start in the Lab phase or in the Arena?
+With the materials we’re now developing on the fly in the pilots, we are working towards an integrated manual that will allow cities to jump in faster and benefit from all the knowledge and experience already gained in this project.”

 Contact - Willem-Jan Renger: willem-jan.renger@hku.nl